ncrescentini/ncrescentini.github.io/index.md

   Welcome to my ePortfolio!
   </h2>
   <p>My capstone journey begins with the very first project I submitted at SNHU: a text-based adventure game written in Python.
 In the game, the player explores a castle in search of six items that will help them defeat a hidden dragon.</p>
   <p>For this capstone, I chose to revisit and enhance that original codebase, both to honor where my programming journey began and to demonstrate how far I've come.
-In this project, I've completed three major enhancements, each aligned with a different area of computer science:</p>
+In this project, I've completed three major enhancements, each targeting a core area of computer science:</p>
 <ul>
   <li><strong>Enhancement One – Software Design & Engineering</strong>: Improved modularity and user experience by introducing a start menu system and restructuring gameplay logic into dedicated functions.</li>
   <li><strong>Enhancement Two – Algorithms & Data Structures</strong>: Replaced inefficient <code>if</code>/<code>elif</code> chains with a dynamic dictionary-based system, improving maintainability and scalability.</li>